tomwolber/Responsive-Toolbar/README.md

 current window size, and what devices are associated with that size on an overlay on the top of the page.

+The Toolbar currently displays the size of the browser, and the devices that support that size.

+I am open to suggestions for anything else that would be helpful.

 This is in VERY EARLY STAGES of development.

 **Working Demo:**